-(iii) Failure to Provide Certification and to Return from Leave

-Absent unusual circumstances, failure to comply with these notice and certification requirements may result in a delay or denial of the leave.
+(iii) Failure to Provide Certification and to Return from Leave requirements may result in a delay or denial of the leave.
 If you fail to return to work at your leave's expiration and have not obtained an extension of the leave, the School may presume that you do not plan to return to work and have voluntarily terminated your employment.